Use

 Workspace Chat

 The primary troubleshooting interface.
-Describe a problem in natural language, and an Engineering Assistant investigates on your behalf — searching for existing issues, running diagnostic tasks, analyzing results, and recommending fixes.
+Describe a problem in natural language, and an AI Assistant investigates on your behalf — searching for existing issues, running diagnostic tasks, analyzing results, and recommending fixes.

 Key topics: Starting a session, how the Assistant responds, scope filtering, selecting an assistant, chat history, prompting tips.